electronart/esearch-project-translation/README.md

 Currently eSearch project ships with partially translated (approx 80%)  Frencn (fr-FR.lang) and German (de-DE.lang) files only.

 Other languages in progress will be posted in this repo and the status published below.

+Send a pull-request if you want to add another language.

 | Language Name (EN) | Language Name (Native) | Filename | Status (% done) |
 | ------------- | ------------- | ------------- | ------------- |